Astronomy and Cosmologies

 Astronomy is a science.
 Algebra II and trigonometry are prerequisite for astronomy.
 We will learn physics together, from gravity and electromagnetism to dark matter and energy.
 There is no physics prerequisite.

-natural sciences, astronomy, physics, mathematics, research, environmental studies, sustainability, teaching, education, public programing, writing, literature, storytelling, mythology, cultural studies, history, and philosophy of science.
+This offering will prepare you for careers and advanced study in: natural sciences, astronomy, physics, mathematics, research, environmental studies, sustainability, teaching, education, public programing, writing, literature, storytelling, mythology, cultural studies, history, and philosophy of science.

 Mon 6-10pm, Wed 6-10pm, Fri 1-5pm

 First class meeting: Monday, April 3 at 6pm (Lecture Hall 4)